 Partnerships with Universities

-Admissions to the TSU Associate Degree program are currently suspended and undergoing revision.
+Admissions to the TSU two-year (AASN) Nursing program are currently suspended and undergoing revision.
 Students interested in this AASN program need to contact Karen Avant at TSU directly at 615-963-5265 to discuss the program and be advised.
 Contact information would be collected in case the program status changes.

 Steps in the Process

 - Fill out an application to Volunteer State Community College.

 - If needed, take the placement tests in Reading, Writing, and Mathematics.
 The Learning Commons can help you prepare for testing, or schedule an appointment at the Testing Center.

 - Meet with a Vol State advisor to schedule all required Remedial or Developmental refresher courses.

 - Request official transcript(s) and have them sent to Vol State.
 Your transcripts will be initially evaluated, but specific courses may need additional evaluation.